vibs2001/flutter-application/README.md

 # flutter-application
+hi this is vibodh,
-simple flutter application with 2 screens
+I created a simple flutter application with 2 screens